Multi-point distribution of discrete time periodic TASEP: Finite-time Multi-point joint distribution under general initial conditions

 Now by Corollary~\ref{cor: single sum arbitrary index} in Section~\ref{sec: summation identity} we have $\sum_{\vec x\in \conf_{N}^{(L)}\cap \{x_k\geq a\}}\Psi_{\vec x}^{r}(\vec w)$ equals

 Inserting \eqref{eq: single sum for x_k} back to \eqref{eq: one point} and use Cauchy-Binet formula backwards we conclude that

-Here in order to interchange the order of summation and integration as in \eqref{eq: one point} we need to make sure that the summation over $\vec x\in \conf_{N}^{(L)}\cap \{x_k\geq a\}$ converges absolutely, which is guaranteed if we assume $|w+1|>1$ for all $w\in \mathcal{S}_z$(see the discussion in Proposition \ref{prop: summation single}).
-This can then be achieved by choosing the contour $\Gamma$ to be circle with large radius $R$ since for $|z|=R$ large we have $|w+1|=O(|z|^{\frac{L}{L-N}})>1$ for all $w$ satisfying $w^N(1+pw)^{-N}(w+1)^{L-N}=z^L$.
-Finally a similar argument as in (ii) of Proposition \ref{properties of the transition probability} shows that the right-hand side of \eqref{eq: one point final} does not depend on the choice of $\Gamma$ so we can deform $\Gamma$ to be any simple closed contour containing $0$.
+Here in order to interchange the order of summation and integration as in \eqref{eq: one point} we need to make sure that the summation over $\vec x\in \conf_{N}^{(L)}\cap \{x_k\geq a\}$ converges absolutely.
+This is guaranteed if we assume $|w+1|>1$ for all $w\in \mathcal{S}_z$ (see the discussion in Proposition \ref{prop: summation single}).
+By choosing the contour $\Gamma$ to be a circle with large radius $R$ we can make sure that $|w+1|>1$ for all $w\in \mathcal{S}_z$ since for $|z|=R$ and all $w$ satisfying $w^N(1+pw)^{-N}(w+1)^{L-N}=z^L$ we have $|w+1|=O(|z|^{\frac{L}{L-N}})>1$.
+Finally a similar argument as in (ii) of Proposition \ref{properties of the transition probability} shows that the right-hand side of \eqref{eq: one point final} does not depend on the choice of $\Gamma$, so we can deform $\Gamma$ to be any simple closed contour containing $0$.

 Now assume $m\geq 2$.
 Then

 where $t_0:= 0$.
 As in the $m=1$ case we rewrite the transition probability using Cauchy-Binet formula and interchange the order of summation and integration (will be justified later) so that $\mathbb{P}_{\vec y}(\cap_{i=1}^m \{x_{k_i}(t_i)\geq a_i\})$ equals